Working with formulas

 Inserting field names easily in formulas

-Hidden fields and named values
+Hidden fields

 A hidden field

-Create a named value by creating a new field and selecting Named value from the field drop-down in the inspector:
+Named values can represent anything a formula returns, including screens and arrays.
+Create one by selecting Named value from the field drop-down in the inspector:

 Creating a named value using the field drop-down in the inspector